 Bill Brinkley

 LCI(L)-93 112k Watercolor by Navy Combat Artist Dwight Shepler, 1944, titled "The Tough Beach" showing German artillery fire hitting US forces on "Omaha" Beach, on "D-Day" of the Normandy invasion, 6 June 1944.
-In the foreground is LCI(L)-93, aground and holed.
+In the foreground is USS LCI(L)-93, aground and holed.
 She was lost on this occasion.

 US Navy photo # KN-17825 courtesy of the U.S. Navy Art Collection, Washington, D.C.